uncharted-causemos/quickstart/README.md

 ```

 #### Create embeddings for recommendation service (Optional)
 Once a INDRA dataset has been ingested, there will be an index `indra-{uuid}` identifier denoting the index created in ElasticSearch.
 We can then use this to create the recommender indices.
-Assuming wm-curation-recommendation service is running
+Assuming wm-curation-recommendation service is running.

+Note if we are using the ElasticSearch inside a docker-compose, the `es_url` needs to be reachable, e.g.  `"es_url": "http://elasticsearch:9200"`.

 ```
 curl -H "Content-type:application/json" -XPOST http://<curation_server>:<port>/recommendation/ingest/{indra_index} -d'